angular/angular/aio/content/guide/example-apps-list.md

 <live-example name="component-styles"></live-example>

-Demonstrates styling in Angular apps.
+Demonstrates styling in Angular applications.
 For more information, see [Component styles](guide/component-styles).

 ### Dynamic component loader